rmraya/XMLJava/LICENSING.md

 ## Frequently Asked Questions

-### Q: Can I try TypesXML before purchasing a commercial license?
+### Q: Can I try XMLJava before purchasing a commercial license?

 **A:** Yes!
 The AGPL-3.0 version includes all features.
 You can evaluate it fully before deciding on commercial licensing.